 In some cases, we may also be impacted by other suppliers and service providers who may need to adjust their work procedures.
 If for instance mail delivery is impacted or halted, we may need to email you with information or confirmation – please ensure we have your current email on file.

-If you are visiting one of our offices, please be aware that if one or more of the following scenarios applies to you, you will not be able to enter the office and your meeting will need to be postponed:
+We continue to take preventative measures in the interest of the health and safety of everyone.
+If you are planning to visit one of our offices, please be aware that if one or more of the following scenarios applies to you, you will not be able to enter the office:

-- You travelled overseas in the preceding 14 days
+- You have travelled overseas in the preceding 14 days

 We apologise for any inconvenience and appreciate your understanding during this unprecedented health emergency.

-Worksite visits have been suspended for now, but our business relationship managers are still available to support you even if it can’t be face-to-face.
+Our business relationship managers are still available to support you in all states, even if it can’t be face-to-face in some locations.

 Financial planning appointments

-Our financial planners will continue to meet with members for appointments over the phone.
+Our financial planners continue to meet with members for appointments over the phone and in-person, where permitted.
 Contact details for all planners are available here.

-Remember, if you wish to book an appointment with a planner you can do this online.
-Given the extra volume of calls, online bookings may prove more convenient.
+Remember, if you wish to book an appointment with a planner you can do this online or give us a call.

 While markets have fallen considerably, history has shown us that markets do recover so it is important to maintain a longer-term focus when considering your super.